Martin Webster

 annie.george2308@gmail.com

-Aims of Salisbury Group of Artists
+The Aims of The Salisbury Group of Artists

 Non members are welcome to talks and painting days without notice but by prior application when requested to events or workshops.
 The fee for visits will depend on the destination.